Page Refresh AI/Blog/Signs Your Content Needs Updating

 Check for declining organic traffic over the past 6 months, statistics or data points older than 2 years, references to discontinued products or tools, screenshots of old UIs, and advice that no longer reflects current best practices.
 If your page mentions "2023 trends" and it is now 2026, that is an obvious signal.

-Can outdated content hurt my SEO rankings?
+Can outdated content hurt organic search performance?

 Should I update or delete outdated content?